Miss Rae's Room

 Is this a hurdle that requires Specially Designed Instruction?

-Now, review I review my list and...
+Now, I review my list and...

 1-Add accommodations to the IEP